yuno-payments/yuno-docs/docs/Payment Features/enrollment/enroll-payment-methods-new.md

 ### Step 2: Create a customer session

-> 🚧 Customer Session Requirement
+> 🚧 Workflow Requirements
 >
+> The enrollment workflow varies by payment method type:
+>
+> * **Checkout workflow**: Requires customer session for most payment methods (Cards, Nupay, PayPal, Daviplata, dLocal methods, Astropay, Adyen PIX Biométrico)
-> Only the Checkout workflow requires the utilization of a customer session.
-If you are using the Direct workflow (for Cards, only available for PCI compliant merchants), you may proceed directly to Step 3 since you will solely be using the `id` generated in Step 1.
+> * **Direct workflow**: Available for Cards only (PCI compliant merchants).
+Proceed directly to Step 3 using the customer `id` generated in Step 1.
+> * **SDK workflow**: Payment methods like Nequi and Bancolombia Tokenbox require SDK implementation.
+WALLET_CONNECT (MercadoPago) supports both SDK and Checkout workflows.
+Consult the [SDK documentation](doc:sdk-overview) for details.

 After creating the customer, you will create a customer session to identify and store customers' information regarding payment preferences.
 Use the endpoint [Create Customer Session](ref:create-customer-session) to perform the request.
 Notice that the `customer_id` required to perform the request is the `id` you received when creating the customer in [Step 1](doc:enroll-payment-methods#step-1-create-a-customer).